Kerry Washington Launches a $13 Eye Shadow Palette for Everyday Makeup

 Kerry Washington wants to make your makeup routine easier.

 Over the weekend, the Neutrogena brand ambassador and creative consultant announced her newest launch with the makeup company, inspired by natural beauty.
-The result: an eyeshadow palette of golden and brown tones and a cheek palette that everyone can use on a day-to-day.
+The collection includes an eye shadow palette of golden and brown tones and a cheek palette that everyone can use on a day-to-day.

 "[Makeup] should feel like a bit of luxury in your life, but it shouldn't be hard," she told People.
 "That's where the idea of the Essential palettes comes from: It's something that you can put in your purse and know that you've got what you need," she explained further.